moxystudio/next-with-moxy/docusaurus/docs/what-is-included/analytics.md

 If you are sure you do not need analytics in your project, you can remove all the analytics related code.
 To do so, take the following steps:

-1. Uninstall `react-cookies` if no other component uses it.
+1. Uninstall `use-local-storage-stage` if no other component uses it.
 2. Remove the `<CookieBanner />` component and its associated components.
 3. Delete the `www/shared/utils/google-tag-manager` module.
 Also, make sure to cleanup the files where it was being used, such as the `<App />` component.
 The global search feature of your editor will be your best friend here.
 4. Update your unit tests if necessary so that they all pass!